ChenWuBing/AiZheFootBall/README.md

-# 联盟电竞
+# 直播吧-篮球专业赛事资讯

-We offer online bookings for all major e-sports café experiences.
-Users can book tickets for major e-sports online cafes through our platform.
-More than 100 internet cafe entertainment items are available for booking.
+We are a platform for text broadcasting of various basketball matches.
+Users can get the latest news of basketball matches on our platform, and the audience can interact in real time.
+Our platform recognizes the authority and openness of all data.
+For every basketball game that is being played, there is a dedicated anchor to describe the situation of the court in writing.

-If you have any questions, please contact the technical support email: xiangyupao@foxmail.com,Thank you for your support.
+If you have any questions, please contact the technical support email: kgvrcx@163.com,Thank you for your support.